AgoraIO-Solutions/agora_multichannel/README.md

- This demo app will use multiple agora channels to increase the number of remote video streams displayed on screeen beyond the limits of a single channel.
+ This demo project uses multiple Agora channels to increase the number of remote video streams displayed on screeen beyond the limits of a single channel.

- This demo is configured to use 4 channels (xClients=4) allowing for up to 16*4=64 remote videos.
+ This demo is configured to use 4 channels (maxClients=4) allowing for up to 16*4=64 remote videos.

  Rather than immediately subscribing to publishing users when a "user-published" event is received, the users are put into a list (videoPublishersByPriority / audioPublishersByPriority).